Hi and happy Feel-Good Monday!

 Here's the thing: I used to feel "obsessed" with food in an unhealthy way, just like this client did, and it didn't feel very good.
 I would go from one diet to the next, constantly searching for the holy grail of eating plans — only to feel like I failed every time "normal life" kicked in and I lost motivation.
 Sound familiar?

-So these days, yes – I totally admit to still being obsessed with food, but it's so much more of a different, freeing, and fun "obsession" than it ever was before.
+These days, yes – I totally admit to still being obsessed with food, but it's so much more of a different, freeing, and fun "obsession" than it ever was before.

 So getting back to our client…While I couldn't guarantee that she wouldn't be thinking about food a lot, what I explained was this: That we would transform her relationship with food, so that what felt like an unhealthy obsession could be morphed into one where she enjoyed her food even more than she had been, where she didn't feel controlled by her food choices (or out of control with what she was eating), and where she would gradually feel really excited and ready to make loving, nourishing food choices for herself — without force, or restriction.

-This is what that client wanted, and what I think we all want: To make healthy choices with ease, with pleasure, and with fun.
+This is what our client wanted, and what I think we all want: To make healthy choices with ease, with pleasure, and with fun.
 To find a way of eating that is sustainable, that doesn't feel like a constant struggle, and that gets the results we seek (in her case, she was looking to reach her ideal weight and get rid of life-long digestive issues).

 At Moss Wellness, we love to help our clients channel that "obsession" into something that feels so much better — and healthier — than ever before.
 Being healthy doesn't have to feel like a constant struggle.
 Join us to learn how to transform your relationship with food and eating into one that feels deeply nourishing, delicious, and actually FUN!